- How to Write a French Resume (With Template)

 - email address (use a professional email address like john.smith@email.com)

-- mobile phone number (including the country code if you’re not in France)
+- mobile phone number (include the country code if you’re not in France, for example, +1 for the US and Canada)

 - link to a professional profile or LinkedIn page (consider adding your profile in another language)

-While it’s not required to add a postal address on your CV, avoid adding it altogether if you’re not based in France at the time of your application.
-Be honest about your availability and which city you’ll be based in when you write your cover letter (or lettre de motivation).
+You don’t have to add a mailing address to your CV, but avoid adding one if you’re not yet based in France.
+Be honest about your availability and which city you’ll be based in when you write your lettre de motivation (cover letter).

-Here’s an example of how to write your mobile number correctly on your French CV:
+Here’s an example of how to write your cellphone number correctly on your French CV:

-Additionally, you’ll often see older versions of French CVs featuring the candidate’s age or date of birth, nationality, and marital status.
-Any of the previously mentioned information could encourage discrimination and should not be included in your header.
+Additionally, older French CVs include the candidate’s age or date of birth, nationality, and marital status.
+These details no longer belong in a modern CV header.

-While you can add your nationality, we recommend mentioning your visa type to give a recruiter an idea of your availability.
+Although you shouldn’t add your nationality, we recommend mentioning your visa type to give recruiters an idea of whether they need to secure a work visa for you.

 3. Add a resume introduction (‘profil‘)

-The French equivalent of a resume introduction will often be referred to as a: ‘phrase d’accroche‘, ‘profil‘ (profile), or ‘à propos‘ (about me).
+The French equivalent of a resume introduction is a “phrase d’accroche,” “profil” (profile), or “à propos” (about me).

-- your academic or professional background (including the number of years of experience)
+- academic or professional background (including the number of years of experience)

-- your key accomplishments (if you’re an experienced professional)
+- key accomplishments (if you’re an experienced professional)

-- your career objective (if you’re a student or young professional)
+- career objective (if you’re a student or young professional)

-Here’s an example of a well-written profil for a student on a French CV:
+Here’s an example of a well-written phrase d’acrocche for a student on a French CV:

 4. Describe your work experience (‘expérience professionnelle‘)

-Just like in the US, you’ll need to highlight your work experience in a way that shows recruiters what kind of value you can add to the company you’re applying to.
+Next, highlight your work experience in a way that shows recruiters the value you can bring.

 - Conception et implantation d’un business plan qui a permis une baisse de 5% des poids morts de l’inventaire, ainsi que le développement de la base client